cowglow/jscc-zpl-printer/README.md

 npm run server
 ```

-The server starts on `http://localhost:3001`.
+The server starts on `http://localhost:3000` and serves the UI from the built `dist/` folder.

 ---